Introduction to the Experimental Sciences.

 (i) The titration curves of strong and weak acids and bases

 (ii) The concentration-dependent rate of the neutralization reaction between copper oxide and sulphuric acid

 (iii) Redox reactions in electrolysis using a variety of electrodes and electrolytes

-(i) The resistance of different paper and buffer systems used in electrophoresis
+(i) The resistance of electrolyte systems used in electrolysis

 (ii) The energy transfers of falling bodies (estimations of g)